DJS593/readme-generator/READMD.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  The app is designed to build a professional README.md file based on answers provided by the end-user on the command line.
+  The app is designed to build a professional README.md file based on asnwers provided on the command line.

   ## Table of Contents
   * [Installation](#installation)